 * Corresponding author

-The authors are not liable for any inaccuracies or omissions of chemicals or their associations with Adverse Outcome Pathways (AOPs) and different species on this website.
-Users are advised to exercise their own discretion when assessing the weight of evidence for heavy metals and AOP associations.
-HC05 values and other statistics derived from Species Sensitivity Distributions (SSDs) should be interpreted cautiously and independently verified.
-The sole purpose of this website is to support future basic research, and it does not necessarily reflect the views or objectives of our employers or funders.
+The authors are not responsible for any inaccuracies or omissions regarding chemicals, their associations with Adverse Outcome Pathways (AOPs), or species represented on this website.
+Data on Aggregate Exposure Pathway (AEP) networks were curated from published literature; however, the authors accept no liability for any errors or inconsistencies therein.
+Users should exercise independent judgment when evaluating the weight of evidence, particularly in relation to heavy metals and AOP associations.
+HC05 values and other statistics derived from Species Sensitivity Distributions (SSDs) are provided for reference only and should be interpreted with caution and independently verified.
+This website is intended solely to support future basic research and does not necessarily reflect the views or objectives of the authors’ employers or funders.